 To study the efficacy of organizational policies and strategies for implementing new cybersecurity technologies, a stratified random sampling method would be appropriate.
-This approach ensures a representation of population's balanced the segments, including individuals with different ages, levels of education, Cybersecurity Technologies, and levels of community participation.
-By dividing the population into various relevant strata and then randomly selecting people from each, the study has better chance of getting a balanced and а representative sample.
+This approach ensures a balanced representation of the population's segments, including individuals with different ages, levels of education, Cybersecurity Technologies, and levels of community participation.
+By dividing the population into various relevant strata and then randomly selecting people from each, the study has a better chance of getting a balanced and representative sample.
 More accurate and generally applicable results are made possible by this method, which captures the diverse experiences and implications of Organizational Strategies and Cybersecurity across several demographic groups.